tagua-vm/parser/README.md

 ### カンバン

-In order to get an overview of what need to be done, what is in progress and what has been recently done, [a kanban board is available](https://waffle.io/tagua-vm/parser).
+In order to get an overview of what needs to be done, what is in progress and what has been recently done, [a kanban board is available](https://waffle.io/tagua-vm/parser).